-The examination of temporal trends in public sentiment, conducted on Twitter discourse related to Omicron vaccination, reveals a dynamic landscape marked by evolving emotions and perceptions throughout the Omicron period (Hwang et al., 2022; Mahyoob et al., 2022).
+The examination of temporal trends in public sentiment, conducted on Twitter discourse related to Omicron vaccination, reveals a dynamic landscape marked by evolving emotions and perceptions throughout the Omicron period [9, 35].
+Figure 3 identifies the relationship between emotional changes in vaccine-related discussions on Twitter through the Omicron period.
 This section provides a concise overview of the key temporal trends observed, underlining the dynamic nature of public sentiment within the context of this public health discourse.
-Beyond the variations in subject matter within the positive and negative discussions about vaccines, examining the particular audiences engaged in these two discussions catalyzes to expose the unique traits of these groups but also facilitates comprehension of the processes involved in the formation and molding of positive and negative vaccine discourse (Hwang et al., 2022).
+Beyond the variations in subject matter within the positive and negative discussions about vaccines, examining the particular audiences engaged in these two discussions catalyzes to expose the unique traits of these groups but also facilitates comprehension of the processes involved in the formation and molding of positive and negative vaccine discourse [35].
 Social media platforms, such as Twitter, offer users the opportunity to engage in interactions through actions such as following, sharing, and referencing other user accounts.

-With the initiation of the Omicron vaccination campaign, a noticeable equilibrium between positive and negative sentiments emerged within the Twitter discourse (Hwang et al., 2022).
-This equilibrium serves as a noteworthy indication that, in the early phases of the Omicron period, the prevailing public opinion was marked by a discernible degree of ambivalence and divergence (Catalan-Matamoros, Prieto-Sanchez, & Langbecker, 2023).
+With the initiation of the Omicron vaccination campaign, a noticeable equilibrium between positive and negative sentiments emerged within the Twitter discourse [35].
+This equilibrium serves as a noteworthy indication that, in the early phases of the Omicron period, the prevailing public opinion was marked by a discernible degree of ambivalence and divergence [36].
 This ambivalence likely stems from the prevailing uncertainties surrounding the novel Omicron variant, coupled with the disparities in the accessibility of information at that juncture.
 The initial wave of positivity could be attributed to the collective hope and anticipation regarding the vaccine's efficacy in combatting the Omicron variant, which was still largely uncharted territory at the outset of the campaign.

 Over the course of the Omicron period, temporal analysis indicates a gradual increase in the overall positivity regarding vaccination.
-This uptick in positivity suggests a potential alignment of public sentiment with the progress of vaccination campaigns and the dissemination of optimistic information regarding vaccine efficacy (Catalan-Matamoros et al., 2023).
-However, it is crucial to note that this shift in sentiment was not sustained, as the negativity surrounding vaccination also exhibited an upward trajectory in subsequent months (Cotfas et al., 2023).
+This uptick in positivity suggests a potential alignment of public sentiment with the progress of vaccination campaigns and the dissemination of optimistic information regarding vaccine efficacy [36].
+However, it is crucial to note that this shift in sentiment was not sustained, as the negativity surrounding vaccination also exhibited an upward trajectory in subsequent months [37].
 The evolving nature of public sentiment highlights the influence of external factors, such as news events and the progression of the Omicron variant itself, in shaping Twitter discourse.

-An intriguing trend emerges from the monthly sentiment analysis, indicating a notable transition towards neutrality as the Omicron period advanced (Cotfas et al., 2023).
-This shift towards neutrality may signify a growing sense of ambiguity or a more measured and cautious approach towards vaccination as the Omicron situation evolved (Catalan-Matamoros et al., 2023; Cotfas et al., 2023; Hwang et al., 2022).
+An intriguing trend emerges from the monthly sentiment analysis, indicating a notable transition toward neutrality as the Omicron period advanced [37].
+Figure 4 illustrates the weekly and monthly sentiment scores.
+This shift toward neutrality may signify a growing sense of ambiguity or a more measured and cautious approach toward vaccination as the Omicron situation evolved [35-37].
 Twitter users appeared to adopt a relatively objective stance, perhaps reflecting a collective desire to assess the situation and make informed decisions amid the evolving circumstances.